Firgrep/practice-data-struct/README.md

 ## Tests

+`npm run quicklarge` Tests the Quicksort algorithm with a large dataset.

+`npm run quickrandom` Tests the Quicksort algorithm with a small but randomized dataset.

+`npm run merge` Tests the Merge Sort algorithm.

+`npm run bubble` Tests the Bubble Sort algorithm.

 `npm run randomheap` Tests the Min Heap Data Structure with some randomized elements.

 `npm run tenthousand` Tests the Min Heap Data Structure with 10 000 elements.